CONP Portal | Dataset

 The Courtois project on neural modelling was made possible by a generous donation from the Courtois foundation, administered by the Fondation Institut Gériatrie Montréal at CIUSSS du Centre-Sud-de-l’île-de-Montréal and the University of Montreal.
 The Courtois NeuroMod team is based at “Centre de Recherche de l’Institut Universitaire de Gériatrie de Montréal”, with several other institutions involved.
 See the CNeuroMod documentation for an up-to-date list of contributors (https://docs.cneuromod.ca).

-As this is an alpha release of this dataset, we ask that users keep a couple of points in mind:
+As this is an beta release of this dataset, we ask that users keep a couple of points in mind:

 Some of the data included in this dataset require a GitHub SSH key to download.
 Instructions on generating and using SSH keys for GitHub can be found on this page of the GitHub Docs.